-Wills, like other legal documents, a will can be contested.
+Wills, like other legal documents, can be challenged.
 Some people may poke holes in your wishes out of pure malice.
 Others may argue that your wishes were not well captured in the written will for other valid or invalid reasons.
 However, the dispute can be solved in front of a judge who will then scrutinize the will and make a final determination based on submitted evidence.

 Grounds for Contesting a Will

 A good will has to pass all the standard requirements of a legal document.
 It has to have all the laid down details of a will.
 To ensure that your wishes are carried out as you desire, you then have to play by the book when coming up with a will.
 Some of the requirements of a binding will are that it has to be written and signed by witnesses.
 The absence of all the necessary details will be enough grounds to contest your will.

 Here are the reasons that will make people contest your will: